mjswensen/mjswensen.com/blog/_posts/2014-08-09-friendlier-tmux-status-bar.md

 ---

 <p><span class="update">Update <span class="update-date">5/16/2015</span></span> I still love and use tmux every day.
 I have recently moved from the default Terminal.app to the fantastic <a href="http://iterm2.com/">iTerm2.app</a>, in part because it has wonderful tmux integrations.
 In a nutshell, it is possible to attach to a tmux session with a special command-line flag that uses native iTerm panes/tabs/windows in place of the tmux panes and windows.
 This allows for easier scrolling, better copy/pasting, and better mouse integrations (i.e., switching between panes).
 It has loads of other features as well.
 I can't recommend it enough.</p>

+---

+<p><span class="update">Update <span class="update-date">8/26/2017</span></span> It's been just over three years since I wrote this post, and I still use tmux every day.
+My custom tmux status bar theme has largely remained the same as outlined above, too.
+For the rest of my development environment, I recently built a tool called <a href="https://github.com/mjswensen/themer"><code>themer</code></a> that greatly simplifies keeping a consistent theme between editors, terminals, other apps, and even desktop wallpaper. <a href="https://themer.mjswensen.com">Read more about <code>themer</code> here.</a></p>